MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ├── vite-env.d.ts
 ```

-Rather than building our page with a single component, you can see we have broken it up into multiple components and added the `src/components` directory.
-We also have a directory named `hooks` where we will track our state by creating a Context Provider.
-This provider will sit in our `src/App.tsx` file and wrap all other component which are described in our app as it's children.
+Rather than building our page with a single component, we have added the `src/components` directory and distributed our prior UI and functionality into multiple components.
+We also have a directory named `hooks` where we will modify our state and make it available to the rest of the App using a Context Provider.
+This provider will sit in our `src/App.tsx` file and wrap the three children components.

-Those child component will have access to the state and functions which update our global state thereby ensuring that any change to our wallet `address`, `balance` or `chainId`  state that happen get reflected by rerendering those child component when it changes.
+Those child components will have access to the state and the functions that modify the global state, thereby ensuring that any change to our `wallet` (`address`, `balance`, and `chainId`), `hasProvider`, `error`, `errorMessage`, and `isConnecting`  state and their modifiers.
+That state will get refreshed by rerendering those child components when any part of it changes.

 ![](../assets/tutorials/react-dapp/pt2-02.png)

-In the graphic above we demonstrate how this Context Provider wraps its child components providing them access to the state modifier functions and the actual state itself.
-SInce React uses a one-way data flow, any change to the data gets rerendered in those components automatically.
+The graphic above demonstrates how this Context Provider wraps its child components, providing access to the state modifier functions and the actual state itself.
+Since React uses a one-way data flow, any change to the data gets rerendered in those components automatically.

 ### 2. Building Our Context Provider

 We have provided a file `/src/hooks/useMetaMask` which we will create this Context and Provider component named `MetaMaskContextProvider`.
-This provider component will utilize the same `useState` and `useEffect` hooks with minimal change from our previous tutorials single component.
-It will also have similar `UpdateWallet`, `ConnectMetaMask`, and `clearError` functions all of which do their part to either connect to MetaMask or update our MetaMask state.
+This provider component will utilize the same `useState` and `useEffect` hooks with minimal change from our previous tutorial's single component.
+It will also have similar `UpdateWallet`, `ConnectMetaMask`, and `clearError` functions, all of which do their part to connect to MetaMask or update our MetaMask state.

 :::note Check the Comments
-The `useMetaMask` file we have supplied does not have code in it yet, but we have added some basic comments (psuedo-code) that notes the changes we need to make to this file.
-Reading through those comments before pasting in your code will be useful.
+The `useMetaMask` file we have supplied does not have code yet, but we have added some comments (pseudo-code) that note the work we need to do in this file.
+Reading through those comments before pasting your code in will be beneficial.
 :::

-It will return a `MetaMaskContext.Provider` which takes a value of type `MetaMaskData` supplying that to it's `{children}`.
+`MetaMaskContext` will return a `MetaMaskContext.Provider`, which takes a value of type `MetaMaskData`, supplying that to its `{children}`.

-And Finally we will export a React Hook called `useMetaMask`  which uses our `MetaMaskContext`.
+Next, we will export a React Hook called `useMetaMask`, which uses our `MetaMaskContext`.

-Let's add that code to the file `/src/hooks/useMetaMask`:
+Update the `/src/hooks/useMetaMask` file with the following code:

 ```ts
 import { useState, useEffect, createContext, PropsWithChildren, useContext } from 'react'